jnozzi/cocoadev.com/markdown/LiveFirewireVideo.md

 ----

-I believe video capture is handled by General/QuickTime.
+I believe video capture is handled by QuickTime.

--- General/FinlayDobbie
+-- FinlayDobbie

 ----